 And it seems to me that Her Majesty and His Holiness speak as one voice on the subjects of mind being the source of wellbeing – not material things, and of motivation being more important than the scale of activity.
 Most of all, they agree that it is the expression of loving kindness in what we do and say that matters.
 More so that what we believe.
 His Holiness often makes this point, and it is interesting to hear Her Majesty give voice to exactly the same idea too.
 Benevolent actions are what makes us happy – not beliefs.

 There are several parts of her message when it’s easy to imagine that the Dalai Lama might say exactly the same thing.
-So, for those of you who missed it, here is The Queen speaking for six minutes about what inspires her.
+So, for those of you who missed it, here is The Queen speaking back in 2016 for six minutes about what inspires her.

 (I am afraid you’ll have to stand up first for the British National Anthem!)

 For details on how to buy your own personal copy of The Queen’s Corgi: On Purpose, go to: https://davidmichie.com/books-audio/

 I hope you found this blog useful!
 Here’s a few things you can do:

 Sign up for my newsletter.
 You’ll hear from me once or twice a month with blogs and other news designed to be stimulating and useful.